 Portable electric generators can be very helpful to members during outages, but we urge you to follow the safety guidelines below to insure your portable generator is connected in the safest manner.

-Portable Generator Safety Guidelines:
+Portable Generator Safety Guidelines listed below:

 Never connect a generator directly to your home's wiring unless your home has been wired for generator use.
 This can cause backfeeding along power lines and electrocute anyone coming in contact with them, including lineworkers making repairs.